distantmagic/resonance/docs/pages/index.md

         <hgroup class="homepage__title">
             <h1>PHP Framework for Next-Gen Web Apps</h1>
             <h2>
-                Connect, Converse, Create
+                Build Copilots, Conversational Applications, IO Intensive
+                Services, and more.
             </h2>
             <p>
                 Resonance is designed from the ground up to facilitate interoperability and messaging between services in your infrastructure and beyond.
-It provides AI capabilities, has a built in web server and integrates with llama.cpp.
+It provides AI capabilities through llama.cpp and integration with Open Source foundational LLMs.
             </p>
             <p>
                 Takes full advantage of asynchronous PHP.
 Built on top of